InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Method

 \subsection{Description Encoding}

-The input query description is first tokenized into words by SpaCy~\cite{honnibal2017spacy} and further mapped into a sequence of vectors $W=\{w_i\} \in R^{N_w\times 300}$ via the pre-trained GloVe word embeddings~\cite{pennington2014glove}.
-The sequences of embedding vectors $W$ are then fed into two Bidirectional Gated Recurrent Unit (BiGRU)~\cite{chung2014empirical} layers that perform as the textual encoder $E=\{e_i\} \in R^{N_w\times D}$.
-Based on the visual guidance from different aspects, InstanceRefer employs attention pooling to automatically generate individual language encoders accordingly through optimized joint self-attention.
-In practice, given the features of each token $e_i \in E$, the attention pooling updates the features by
+Each token of the language description is first mapped into the 300d-vector via the pre-trained GloVE word embedding~\cite{pennington2014glove}.
+Then the whole sequence is fed into Bidirectional GRU layers~\cite{chung2014empirical} to extract the contextual word features $E=\{e_i\} \in \mathbb{R}^{N_w\times D}$, where $N_w$ is the query length and $D$ is the feature dimension.
+The final language encoding is achieved through attention pooling.
+In practice, the attention pooling updates each word feature and aggregate them to a global representation by

-where the aggregation function $\mathcal{A}$ is set as max pooling and a pairwise relationship function $\mathcal{R}$ are normalized dot-product similarity between features of two tokens.
-The features of each token $e_i \in E$ are then updated to $\hat{e}_i$ by the aggregation of all token features weighted by relation.
-The global representation of the query is represented as $\hat{E} \in \mathbb{R}^{1\times D}$.
-InstanceRefer leverages three independent parallel attention pooling layers since the model has three downstream modules (\ie AP, RP, and GLP modules), and the output features are denoted as $\hat{E}^A$, $\hat{E}^R$ and $\hat{E}^G$, respectively.
-Furthermore, by appending an additional GRU layer, InstanceRefer predicts the target category $S^E$ of the query by language features $E$.
-This output aids the model in subsequently filtering out the candidates from $M$ instances.
+where the aggregation function $\texttt{AvgPool}(\cdot)$ and $\texttt{MaxPool}(\cdot)$ are set as average pooling and max pooling and a pairwise relationship function $\texttt{Rel}(\cdot)$ is the normalized dot-product similarity between features of two tokens, and the sign $\odot$ represents the element-wise multiplication.
+The feature of each token $e_i \in E$ is first updated to $\hat{e}_i$ via the aggregation of all token features weighted by relation.
+Then, the global representation of the query is obtained, \ie, $\hat{E} \in \mathbb{R}^{1\times D}$.
+Furthermore, by appending an additional GRU layer and linear layer, InstanceRefer predicts the target category of the query by language features.
+This output aids the model in subsequently filtering out the candidates from all instances.